Uberspace/lab/source/guide_gitlab.rst

     [isabell@home ~/workspace/gitlab]$ bundle exec rake gettext:compile RAILS_ENV=production
     [isabell@home ~/workspace/gitlab]$ yarn install --production --pure-lockfile
     [isabell@home ~/workspace/gitlab]$ bundle exec rake gitlab:assets:compile RAILS_ENV=production NODE_ENV=production
+    [isabell@home ~/workspace/gitlab]$

-This may take a while to complete but in next step we can upload the assets to the ``gitlab`` host.
+This may take a while to complete but in the next step we can upload the assets to the ``gitlab`` host.
 You can either upload it directly or compress them first like described here